We are proud to announce the establishment of the first collaborations between Local Chapters.

 Organize joint schools and annual meetings

-BNLF Local Chapter encourages other Local Chapters to explore the existing Summer Schools and congresses in their countries in terms of number of participants, time of the year and funding strategies.
+BNLF Local Chapter encourages other Local Chapters to explore the existing Summer Schools and congresses in their countries in terms of the number of participants, time of the year and funding strategies.